Stalker2106x/MenuFramework/README.md

 ### Examples

-This is an example of a basic menu:
+This is an example of a basic menu that has a button "Print!" which when pressed trigger an alert saying "amazing":

     <Menu Id="ExampleMenu">
       <Text>Example label</Text>